* Op-Ed columnist for “The New York Times”

-Rich was born in June 1949 in Washington, D.C., the son of businessman Frank Hart Rich and education consultant Helene Aaronson Fisher.
+Rich was born on June 2, 1949 in Washington, D.C., the son of businessman Frank Hart Rich and education consultant Helene Aaronson Fisher.
 He attended Harvard University, became editorial chairman of its student newspaper The Harvard Crimson, and in 1971 graduated with a degree in American History and Literature.

 In 1972 Rich became founding co-editor of the counter-cultural weekly Richmond Mercury in Richmond, Virginia.
 He later described the Mercury as “a muckraking political paper — kind of modeled on the old Village Voice — that I started with some friends.”

 In 1973 Rich moved to New York City to be senior editor and film critic for the counter-cultural magazine New Times.
 In 1975 he became film critic of the New York Post newspaper.
 In 1977 he was made cinema and television critic of Time Magazine.

 In 1980 Rich became chief drama critic for The New York Times.
 Victims of his sharp pen nicknamed him the “Butcher of Broadway” because of his often-brutal negative reviews.
 Among his critics were Andrew Lloyd Webber and producer David Merrick.
 A collection of Rich’s reviews appears in his book Hot Seat: Theater Criticism for the New York Times, 1980-1993 (1998).